Darkturns/IDM221-Assignment-Preparation/Assignment0.md

 >I crave working on the edge of my capabilities and being pushed further than I thought possible, so that I can rise to the occasion.
 I have never coded before prior to taking this class and in all honesty, this assignment has been overwhelming and stressful, but I'm determined to push forward and succeed.

 >Travel and exploration has been a big influence of my work and hopefully, something that will continue to influence me as I start a new chapter here at Drexel.
-My hope is by the end of this term , not only will I have a website I built myself that I can use to showcase my portfolio, but the skills and knowledge to progress further in coding.
+My hope is by the end of this term, not only will I have a website I built myself that I can use to showcase my portfolio, but the skills and knowledge to progress further in coding.

 ## Resume & Contact